a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-4.md

 ### `process_logout_request` Function

-The `process_logout_request` function adds the access token that was sent with the request to the blacklist and sends an HTTP response after doing so.
-Open `/app/api/auth/business.py` and add the content below:
+After receiving a logout request containing a valid, unexpired token, the server then proceeds to create a `BlasklistedToken` object, add it to the database and commit the changes.
+Then, the server sends an HTTP response indicating that the logout request succeeded.

+The function that performs this process will be defined in`/app/api/auth/business.py`.
+First, open the file and update the import statements to include the `BlacklistedToken` class: (**Line 9**)

+{{< highlight python "linenos=table,hl_lines=9" >}}"""Business logic for /auth API endpoints.""" from http import HTTPStatus

+from flask import current_app, jsonify from flask_restplus import abort

+from app import db
+from app.api.auth.decorator import token_required
+from app.models.token_blacklist import BlacklistedToken from app.models.user import User from app.util.datetime_util import remaining_fromtimestamp, format_timespan_digits{{< /highlight >}}

+Next, add the `process_logout_request` function and save the file:

-{{< highlight python "linenos=table,linenostart=59" >}}@token_required
+{{< highlight python "linenos=table,linenostart=61" >}}@token_required
 def process_logout_request():
     access_token = process_logout_request.token
     expires_at = process_logout_request.expires_at